borkdude/edamame/README.md

  {:row 1, :col 16, :end-row 1, :end-col 17}
  {:row 1, :col 18, :end-row 1, :end-col 19})
 ```

+You can control on which elements locations get added using the `:location?`
+option.

 ### Parser options